-Number of Home Education Kindergarten children (as of September count date) x Home Education Kindergarten Rate
+Number of Home Education Kindergarten children

+Home Education Kindergarten Rate

-- Funding will be calculated using September count date enrolment of Home Education Kindergarten children. - 2.
-Home education Kindergarten children must be of Kindergarten age, at least 4 years and 8 months as of August 31st, and less than 6 years as of September 1 of the respective school year. - Education programs for these Kindergarten children must be consistent with the Kindergarten learning outcomes described in the Alberta Programs of Study or the learning outcomes stated in the schedule attached to the Home Education Regulation and be supervised by an associate board or associate accredited funded private school. - 4.
-Home education KIndergarten children and their parents who ordinarily reside in Alberta on the September count date of the current school year. - 5.
+- 1. Funding will be calculated using September count date enrolment of Home Education Kindergarten children. - 2.
+Home education Kindergarten children must be of Kindergarten age, at least 4 years and 8 months as of August 31, and less than 6 years as of September 1 of the respective school year. - 3.
+Education programs for these Kindergarten children must be consistent with the Kindergarten learning outcomes described in the Alberta Programs of Study or the learning outcomes stated in the schedule attached to the Home Education Regulation and be supervised by an associate board or associate accredited funded private school.

+- 4. Home education Kindergarten children and their parents who ordinarily reside in Alberta on the September count date of the current school year. - 5.
 Home education Kindergarten children are not eligible for PUF. - 6.
-An associate board or associate accredited funded private school must offer to the parents of a home education Kindergarten child up to \$450.50 of the home education funding for the purchase of instructional materials.
-Parents have up to two years to access the parental portion of home education Kindergarten funding. - 7.
+An associate board or associate accredited funded private school must offer to the parents of a home education Kindergarten child 50 per cent of the home education funding for the purchase of instructional materials.
+An associate board or associate accredited funded private school may not reimburse parents of a home education Kindergarten child more than 50 per cent (\$450.50) of the home education funding.
+Parents have up to two school years to be reimbursed the parental portion of home education Kindergarten funding for eligible expenses incurred during the school year.
+Funding cannot be carried forward to reimburse parents for eligible expenses related to the following school year. - 7.
 Parents will be allowed to transfer some or all of the parental portion of the home education Kindergarten funding to the associate school authority for eligible education supports in accordance with Section 7 of the Home Education Regulation, should they choose to.
 If parents decide to transfer their funding, they will be required to sign a Parent Declaration Form to facilitate this transfer (www.alberta.ca/assets/documents/edc-home-education-funding-transfer-of-parent-portion-declaration-form.pdf).
-Transferred funding cannot be used to support tuition and any other expense prohibited under the Standards for Home Education Reimbursement. - 8.
-If parents decline or do not claim the parent portion of Home Education Kindergarten funding, Alberta Education will recover the unclaimed/declined portion in the year following the previous two year period. - 9.
-School authorities will be required to provide information related to unclaimed/declined portion of the Home Education Kindergarten Pilot Grant in their Audited Financial Statements (AFS). - 10.
+Transferred funding cannot be used to support tuition and any other expense prohibited under the Standards for home education reimbursement. - 8.
+If parents decline or do not claim the parent portion of Home Education Kindergarten funding, Alberta Education will recover the unclaimed/declined portion in the year following the previous two year period. - School authorities will be required to provide information related to unclaimed/declined portion of the Home Education Kindergarten Pilot Grant in their Audited Financial Statements. - 10.
 Reimbursements to parents of children in a Home Education Kindergarten may not exceed \$450.50 in value per year and are subject to the same reimbursement interpretations as the Standards for Home Education Reimbursement (open.alberta.ca/publications/standards-for-home-education-reimbursement), whether they are reimbursements, ordered by purchase order or directly procured by the associate authority. - 11.
 School authorities are not permitted to provide funding, whether by reimbursement, purchase order or direct procurement, to children or families in cases where a home education Kindergarten child is enrolled in an online or regular school program. - 12.
 The Home Education Kindergarten Pilot Grant does not apply to charter schools.